Origen: Travels and early writings

-In the autumn of 215 the Roman Emperor Caracalla visited Alexandria.
+In the autumn of 215, the Roman Emperor Caracalla visited Alexandria.
 During the visit, the students at the schools there protested and made fun of him for having murdered his brother Geta (died 211).
 Caracalla, incensed, ordered his troops to ravage the city, execute the governor, and kill all the protesters.
 He also commanded them to expel all the teachers and intellectuals from the city.
 Origen fled Alexandria and traveled to the city of Caesarea Maritima in the Roman province of Palestine, where the bishops Theoctistus of Caesarea and Alexander of Jerusalem became his devoted admirers and asked him to deliver discourses on the scriptures in their respective churches.
-This effectively amounted to letting Origen deliver homilies, even though he was not formally ordained.
+This effectively allowed Origen to deliver sermons even though he was not formally ordained.
 While this was an unexpected phenomenon, especially given Origen's international fame as a teacher and philosopher, it infuriated Demetrius, who saw it as a direct undermining of his authority.
 Demetrius sent deacons from Alexandria to demand that the Palestinian hierarchs immediately return "his" catechist to Alexandria.
 He also issued a decree chastising the Palestinians for allowing a person who was not ordained to preach.
-The Palestinian bishops, in turn, issued their own condemnation, accusing Demetrius of being jealous of Origen's fame and prestige.
+The Palestinian bishops, in turn, issued their condemnation, accusing Demetrius of being jealous of Origen's fame and prestige.